Processes

 input:

-path seq from sequences
+path seq

-each mode from methods
+each mode

-each path(lib) from libraries
+each path(lib)

 """